Atrium Glazing Repair - commercial atrium overhead glazing

 Our Atrium Glazing Repair Process

-Once the assessment is complete, we provide a detailed repair specification with clear costings and a programme of works.
-Our repair methodology targets the root cause of each failure — not just the visible symptom.
+Our repair methodology targets the root cause of each failure - not just the visible symptom.
 This means stripping failed sealant back to clean substrate before resealing with high-performance structural silicone, replacing compressed or degraded gaskets with correctly specified replacements, treating corroded glazing bars and cappings, and clearing and re-grading drainage channels to restore proper water management.

 Types of Atrium Glazing We Repair